-Vietnam: To us, Vietnam’s greatest draw are its central cities.
+One of Vietnam’s greatest draw are its central cities.
 Hanoi and Ha Long Bay are classics, as is Ho Chi Minh to learn the valiant people’s history in the many museums around the area.
 But don’t miss out on Da Nang, Hoi An, and Hue where you’ll see sites like the Marble Mountains, Hoi An’s Ancient Town, and the famously Instagrammable Golden Bridge.

-Thailand: If you want to experience a cultural ride, then a tuk-tuk through the city is not a bad idea.
-(Just beware of scams, as tuk-tuk drivers are known for charging impossibly high rates.)
-We’d recommend joining a tour with a tuk-tuk driver to be on the safer side.
+We recommend joining a tour with a tuk-tuk driver to be on the safer side.
 Other than that, ride-sharing apps like Grab or even regular taxis or renting bicycles or motorbikes are other options for getting around.
 Click here to see our comprehensive transportation guide to Bangkok.

 You’ll find a lot more foreigners and expats in Thailand compared to Vietnam.
 Since Bangkok is one of the most visited cities in the world, many of the locals are used to tourists and can speak passable English to help you out.

 We know you’re tired of hearing it, but this will really depend on where you go and what you decide to do.
 Visiting an ethical Elephant Sanctuary in Chiang Mai, Thailand for example is definitely more expensive than spending the day at My Khe Beach in Da Nang, Vietnam.
 However, both countries are relatively cheap when put in terms of transportation, food, and even lodging.

-Think about what you want to do, see, and eat before you make up your mind.
 If you think Thailand’s diverse attractions and curry-packed cuisine is more your style, then settle for a week (or more) in Thailand.
 We recommend Bangkok and Chiang Mai (cities) and Phuket or Koh Samui (beach) for first-timers in Thailand.